Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Table NER with LLMs

-The generated input prompt is forwarded to an LLM using the completion API.
+\paragraph{2.
+Completion of the prompt} The generated input prompt is forwarded to an LLM using the completion API.
 In the second step, the LLM generates the completion to the input prompt by assigning entity types to the recognized entities in the table and structuring the output.
-The model should be able to follow the instruction part of the input prompt and generate the output in the specified format.
-In case the model's output does not adhere to the specified format, we save the output to a log file for subsequent analysis.
+If the model's output does not adhere to the specified format, we save the output to a log file for subsequent analysis.